MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-cloud-reports.md

 |SourceSize |Data size in Byte of the item in the source. |
 |SourceSizeInGB |Data size in GB of the item in the source. |

-### LongPaths.csv
+### LongPath.csv

-The LongPaths.csv report details all items with path lengths larger than 300 and that can't be migrated.
+The LongPath.csv report details all items with path lengths larger than 300 and that can't be migrated.

 |Column |Description |
 |:-----|:-----|